 I don't know about you, but this article makes me super excited for upcoming bridal fashions.
 If you're wondering when they'll be available for you to see IRL, Wadhams says, “The newest trends and gowns will start hitting our store in August so for brides who are scoping out the latest looks from market on Instagram, that’s a great time to shop!
 If there are particular designers you like, check if there's a trunk show scheduled!
 You’ll get to see the full collection and also take advantage of a discount.”
 Click HERE to learn more about trunk shows in my article Wedding Dress Shopping 101.

 As they say, art imitates life.
-I hope this article makes you super excited about the latest in bridal fashion trends!
-(If you’re still worried about finding the right look for you, check out this post: Wedding Dress Shopping 101).
+I hope this article makes you super excited about the latest bridal fashion and 2021 wedding dress trends!
+(If you're still worried about finding the right look for you, check out this post: Wedding Dress Shopping 101).
 Bridal fashion designers are giving us looks inspired by the people we love to stalk.
-Think Meghan Markel’s long-sleeved minimalist Givenchy gown and Priyanka Chopra’s ultra-embellished custom Ralph Lauren wedding gown.
-They’re also innovating current trends to give future brides much to look forward to.
+Think Meghan Markel's long-sleeved minimalist Givenchy gown and Priyanka Chopra's ultra-embellished custom Ralph Lauren wedding gown.
+They're also innovating current trends to give future brides much to look forward to.

 PS: Many thanks to Katie for providing BTS photos from the spring bridal market for this article!
 Cover photo via Vagabond.